Delbert excited to be part of Communication Studies' undergrad, grad programs

 He even recently joined students in the AU chapter of the Public Relations Student Society of America (PRSSA) at an event in Cleveland to help them network with communication industry professionals from a variety of Ohio-based companies, including the Guardians and health-care systems.

-Associate Professor Olga Monacell, Ph.D., faculty adviser of AU’s PRSSA chapter, said she appreciated that Delbert wasn’t required to attend this event, but did and even drove the van that got the students to it.
+Associate Professor Olga Monacell, Ph.D., faculty adviser of AU’s PRSSA chapter, said she appreciated that Delbert wasn’t required to attend this event, but did anyway and even drove the van that got the students to it.

 Monacell said Delbert’s active involvement in this student organization enhances its members’ experiences and connections with the department.